wikiyshub168/JavaGoto/README.md

         label(558);

-Advanced feature – Multiple Return Points
+Feature – Multiple Return Points
 =========================================

 If a label appears in a region of code after a return, the previous return will not allow the compiler to process the code as the next block of code will be unreachable.
 To workaround this, use the semantic ‘ if(  yes()  ) return’